 - 1. From the Studio menu, select Show Design Perspective. - 2.
-Click the tab for the Dictionary view. - Right click in the Dictionary view and select Add Simple Schema Element.
-The Create Data Schema Element wizard appears. - 4.
-Enter the following:
+Click the tab for the Dictionary view. - 3.
+Right click in the Dictionary view and select Add Simple Schema Element.

-- a.
+- 4. Enter the following: - a.
 In the Entity field, enter the name of the project to which you want to add a scalar parameter. - b.
 In the Name field, enter an element name. - c.
 In the Display Name field, enter a display name.
 The Data Schema editor supports multiple languages for this field.
 The field adjacent to Display Name displays your language.
 You can define a Display Name field value for any language you select from the list.
-For more information, see the Oracle Communications Design Studio Help. - d.
+For more information, see Design Studio Help. - d.
 In the Multiplicity field, select one of the following: - Required: This attribute makes the parameter mandatory. - Optional: This attribute makes the parameter optional. - Range: Any ranged parameter with a Minimum value greater than 0 is considered a mandatory ASAP parameter.
 Any ranged parameter with a Minimum value of 0 is considered an optional ASAP parameter. - 5.
 Click Finish.